Welcome to Monmouth Comprehensive School, and to our website.

 If I move home to an address outside the catchment areas school, will free transport be provided?

-No. If you move home to an address outside the catchment area school, your child will not be provided with free transport to that school unless the move takes place during Years 10-13 of secondary education.
-In that case, the LEA will attempt to provide transport within existing contract arrangements.
+No, if you move to an address outside the catchment area school, your child will not be provided with free transport, unless the child is in Year 10 or 11 of study and there are existing contract services available.

 If my child has more than one home, will travel assistance be given to both?